Samuel Nichols House

-Samuel Nichols House is an historic residence located in rural Muscatine County, Iowa, United States near the town of Nichols.
+Samuel Nichols House is a historic residence located in rural Muscatine County, Iowa, United States, near the town of Nichols.
 It has been listed on the National Register of Historic Places since 1978.

 History

 Samuel Nichols moved his family from Ohio to Iowa in the late 1830s.
 He built a log structure on this property that served as the family home, a post office, and occasionally as a store that catered to people who traveled between Iowa City and Muscatine.
 He had this house built between 1869 and 1870.
 He and his wife died within a year or so of its completion.
 The farm was passed down through the family and remained so until at least 1978 when it was nominated for the National Register of Historic Places.
 His son Benjamin founded the town of Nichols in 1871.
 It was named after Samuel who had invested heavily in the Burlington, Cedar Rapids and Northern Railroad and donated land for the depot around which the town developed.
 Benjamin operated a store in town before returning to farm here.
 His son Townsend inherited the farm from him.